How Do You Snake Past a 90 Degree Turn

 How Do You Get a Snake Past a Bend?

-If you need to get a snake past a bend, the best way to do it is by using a snake hook.
-A snake hook is a long, curved tool that is designed specifically for handling snakes.
-It can be used to grab the snake behind its head, which will allow you to control its body and safely guide it through the bend.
+If you need to get a snake past a bend, using a snake hook is the best way to do it.
+A snake hook is a long, curved tool designed specifically for handling snakes.
+It can be used to grab the snake behind its head, allowing you to control its body and safely guide it through the bend.

 Why Won’T My Plumbing Snake Go around My Elbow?